cljfx/css/README.md

 JavaFX is designed to use CSS files for styling.
 CSS has it's own set of problems such as selectors unexpectedly overriding each other and having unclear priority.
-Because of that, using inline styles is much more predictable, and with cljfx, where styles can be described as maps, also composable.
+Because of that, using component-specific style classes or inline styles is much more predictable and, with cljfx, where styles can be described as maps, also composable.

 Unfortunately, CSS is unavoidable, because controls don't provide access to their internal nodes, and they can be targeted only with CSS selectors.
 What's worse, JavaFX does not